compops/pmh-tutorial-seminars/README.md

 # pmh-tutorial-seminars
-Code skeletons for implementing PMH in MATLAB based on the repo pmh-tutorial
+Code skeletons for implementing particle Metropolis-Hastings in MATLAB based on the code in the GitHub repo https://github.com/compops/pmh-tutorial.
+See the README.md file in that repo for more information.